astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 If you increase the relative speed $\beta_R$ to about $0.67$, you will see that although the blue event is much further away, it also happens much earlier than the cyan event.
 The spatial displacement between blue and cyan can no longer be considered to be the length of the object!
+In this reference frame, the object is moving, and if you consider the distance between the back end of a moving car ten seconds ago and the front end of the car now, then you are including the distance driven by the car during those ten seconds as part of the length of the car, which is not the way we usually would think of the length of the car.

-Instead, we must consider the magneta event, which is simultaneous in this reference frame with the cyan event.
+Instead, we must consider the magneta event, which is simultaneous in **this** reference frame with the cyan event.
 Since it was at the end of the object in the original frame, it must also be at the end of the object in this frame, so in **this** frame, we would consider the "length" of the object to be the spatial displacement between the cyan and magenta events, which you can see from the trails is smaller than the spatial displacement between cyan and blue in the original frame of reference.
 Lengths contract.
 We will work out examples of length contraction more thoroughly in the next chapter.